hashburst/blockchain/evm/README.md

                    }

-  5. **Exposing APIs for Third-Party Systems**: APIs can be exposed over HTTP/REST for third-party systems to interact with tokens.
+  3. **Exposing APIs for Third-Party Systems**: APIs can be exposed over HTTP/REST for third-party systems to interact with tokens.
 This allows exchanges, digital banks, or explorers to integrate with the Hashburst ecosystem to track and trade tokens.

-To build a robust API system that allows third-party systems like exchanges, digital banks, and explorers to interact with the Hashburst blockchain, this system exposes API endpoints over **HTTP/REST**.
+  4. **API for Token Interaction**: to build a robust API system that allows third-party systems like exchanges, digital banks, and explorers to interact with the Hashburst blockchain, this system exposes API endpoints over **HTTP/REST**.
 These APIs will enable integration with external platforms, allowing them to track, mint, and trade fungible (HBT-20) and non-fungible tokens (HBT-721).

-Below is a detailed plan on how to design and implement such an API system.
+  5. **API System Design**: below is a detailed plan on how to design and implement such an API system.

     #### **5.a.
 API Endpoint Structure**